How unproportional must a graph be?: Upper bound for

-To prove the upper bound, we borrow some definitions, results, and proof ideas from~\cite{janson+spencer:92}.
+To prove the upper bound, we borrow some definitions, results, and proof ideas from~\cite{JansonSpencer92}.
 Following their notation, one can count the number of induced subgraphs of $G$ that are isomorphic to $H$ using the following identity

-where we sum over all $H'$ isomorphic to $H$ with $V(H') \subseteq V(G)$, $I_G(e)$ is the indicator that $e$ is an edge in $G$ and $\overline{H'}$ denotes the complement of the graph $H'$.
-Observe that $H'$ in the sum is not restricted to subgraphs of $G$.
+where we sum over all $H'$ isomorphic to $H$ with $V(H') \subseteq V(G)$, $I_G(e)$ is the indicator function that $e$ is an edge in $G$ and $\overline{H'}$ denotes the complement of the graph $H'$.
+Observe that the range of $H'$ taken in the outermost sum in~\eqref{eqn:num_iso} depends on $V(G)$ but not on $E(G)$; this will be useful when comparing $H$-counts in different graphs on the same vertex set.
 We define a related sum over the same range of $H'$: